GoldFlsh/google-civic-info-api-integration/README.md

 ### Developing with the API
 I've developed a simple GraphQL layer on top of the Google Civic Information API which can be queried through Postman.
-I chose to keep it simple and expose a trivial transformation of the underlying data The emphasis was to demonstrate a slice of local testing at the unit and functional level.
+I chose to keep it simple and expose a trivial transformation of the underlying data.
+The emphasis was to demonstrate a slice of local testing at the unit and functional level.

 These tests are run as part of the automation at a later stage.